SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: Background

 where $X_e \in \R^{T_e\times d}$ denotes the input received by expert $e$.

 Here, the up-projection uses $2 T_e \cdot 2n \cdot d$ FLOPs and $2 T_e d + 2 \cdot 2n \cdot d + 2 T_e n$ HBM memory transfer bytes (we ignore the writes for $H_e$ here).
 Similarly, down-projection uses $2 T_e n d$ FLOPs with $2 T_e n + 2 n d + 2 T_e d$ bytes.
-Assuming $\rho = \frac{K}{E}$ as the MoE activation ratio, $G = \frac{d}{n}$ as the granularity and uniform routing i.e $T_e = T\rho$, the arithmetic intensity (ignoring the writes for $H_e$) for the forward pass of an expert is For a specific model size (constant $d$), it can be seen that increasing granularity (increasing $G$) or increasing sparsity (decreasing $\rho$) leads to a decreasing arithmetic intensity.
-This is caused by the linear scaling of IO cost w.r.t. expert granularity, as illustrated in Figure~\ref{fig:arithmetic-intensity}.
-Therefore for the case of fine-grained MoEs (high $G$)\footnote{Here we refer ``fine-grained MoE'' as MoE with small granularity i.e. $n$ is smaller than $d$.
+Defining $\rho = \frac{K}{E}$ as the MoE activation ratio, $G = \frac{d}{n}$ as the granularity and uniform routing i.e., $T_e = T\rho$, the arithmetic intensity (ignoring the writes for $H_e$) for the forward pass of an expert is For a specific model size (constant $d$), it can be seen that increasing granularity (increasing $G$) or increasing sparsity (decreasing $\rho$) leads to a decreasing arithmetic intensity.
+This is caused by the linear scaling of IO cost w.r.t. expert granularity.
+Therefore, for the case of fine-grained MoEs (high $G$)\footnote{Here we refer to ``fine-grained MoE'' as MoE with small intermediate size i.e., $n$ is smaller than $d$.
 We assume the setting of both iso-FLOPs and iso-params.}, it becomes increasingly important to address the increased IO cost by maximally reducing IO access and hiding IO latency.
 We examine a memory-efficient MoE kernel design in Section~\ref{sec:moe:memory-efficiency} and discuss techniques to reduce IO access and latency in Section~\ref{sec:moe:hide-io}.

 \paragraph{Existing MoE kernel designs.} There are multiple MoE implementations available: ScatterMoE \citep{tan2024scattered}, MoMoE \citep{costin2025momoe}, MegaBlocks \citep{gale2023megablocks}, and Megatron \citep{shoeybi2019megatron}.
-However, they do not specialize for the setting of fine-grained MoEs that have linearly-increasing IO cost w.r.t. increasing expert granularity illustrated in Figure~\ref{fig:arithmetic-intensity}.
-In contrast, our kernel design, \Algname, minimizes the impact of IO cost on the training throughput. \textbf{In Section~\ref{sec:moe:hide-io} and Figure~\ref{fig:speed}, we show that when expert granularity $G$ increases, \Algname~demonstrates a greater relative speedup over existing MoE kernel designs due to the IO-aware optimizations.} We elaborate on the technical differences between \Algname~and prior MoE kernels in Appendix~\ref{sec:appendix:kernel_comparison} and include an overview in Table~\ref{tab:kernel-comparison}.
+However, they do not specialize for the setting of fine-grained MoEs that have linearly-increasing IO cost w.r.t. increasing expert granularity.
+In contrast, our kernel design, \Algname, minimizes the impact of IO cost on the training throughput. \textbf{In Figure~\ref{fig:speed} and~\ref{fig:B300-speed}, we show that when expert granularity $G$ increases, \Algname~demonstrates a greater relative speedup over existing MoE kernel designs due to the IO-aware optimizations.} We elaborate on the technical differences between \Algname~and prior MoE kernels in Appendix~\ref{sec:appendix:kernel_comparison} and include an overview in Table~\ref{tab:kernel-comparison}.